uber-go/fx/config/README.md

 ## Testing

-The `config.Provider` interface makes unit testing easy.
+The `Provider` interface makes unit testing easy.
 You can use the config that came loaded with your service or mock it with a static provider.
 For example, let's create a calculator type that does operations with two arguments: